SendGrid vs Resend for Startups in 2026

 Both SendGrid and Resend offer genuine value for early-stage startups in 2026.
 The decision comes down to your specific needs:

-SendGrid provides $1,000 in credits and is the stronger choice for startups that need marketing.
-The deal is accessible as a apply-for offer through SaaSOffers.
+SendGrid provides $1,000 in credits and is the stronger choice for startups that need marketing & growth.
+The deal is accessible as a premium offer through SaaSOffers.

-Resend provides $300 in credits and is the stronger choice for startups that need developer tools.
+Resend provides $300 in credits and is the stronger choice for startups that need developer & it.
 The deal is accessible as a premium offer through SaaSOffers.

 The best approach for most startups is to claim both deals — there are no restrictions, and each tool serves a different part of your stack.
 Start by claiming the tool you need first, then add the second when you need it.